Slashdot Asks: Are Remote Software Teams More Productive?

 It's nice when you can have teams gathered in a single place, but I certainly wouldn't "not hire" a rockstar simply because they couldn't/wouldn't relocate to some arbitrary location that the company wanted.
 Hire the best talent you can afford and don't stres

-Wasting time on fiddly shit (rant) (Score:2)
+Wasting time on fiddly shit (rant) (Score:1)

 One should be close to the customers and users to make useful office software.
 If most of your effort is fiddling with low-level programming and UI issues, then you are doing something wrong and wasting labor.